Article processing procedure

 ———

-Approximately 80% of submissions receive an initial editorial decision, such as rejection in pre-evaluation (desk-reject) or their transfer for evaluation within a 7-day period.
-This percentage is based on the editorial activity since January 2024.
+Approximately 80% of submissions receive an initial editorial decision, such as rejection in pre-evaluation (desk-reject) or their transfer for evaluation within an 14-day period.
+This percentage is based on the editorial activity since 02 February 2025.
 It indicates that a large majority of authors submitting to the journal will receive an initial response within this timeframe.

 ———